 Home > Curriculum > Humanities

-A community of passionate learners of the Humanities who are critical thinkers and responsible global citizens.
+Anchoring on the department’s core belief that Humanities is the window to the soul of humanity, we aim to develop a community of passionate learners of the Humanities who are critical thinkers and responsible global citizens.

 The S2ED Framework will provide the guiding approaches and principles to the teaching and learning processes in the department so as to stay true to the various disciplines of the Humanities.